ssaket/amass-annotate-image/README.md

 # Search and annotate images from multiple sources

+Note: I am currently working on migrating codebase to typescript.

 <p align="center"><img src="demo/website-designing.svg" height="256" /></p>

 An image annotation tool which can also help you with on-the-fly image processing stuff.
 This has [Paper.js](http://paperjs.org/) and [OpenCV.js](https://docs.opencv.org/3.4/d5/d10/tutorial_js_root.html) as major dependencies.